-You can move out of the GU (shared accommodation) when your asylum process has been concluded, but at the latest after 24 months/2 years.
+You can move out of the GU (shared accommodation) when your asylum process has been concluded, but at the latest Before moving to after 24 months/2 years. a property you have

 Once you can move out, you will receive a letter from the district administration.
 You can then look for a property in the Heilbronn district.
 If you have not found one after a couple of months, the district administration will assign you a property in the district.
-Before moving to a property you have found yourself, you must obtain permission from your immigration